What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Introduction

-For the selected topics, while we find that \divtype{} diversity has increased since 2023 for three of four model families, it remains low for all models compared to a rudimentary web search.
-Similar to contemporary work~\cite{zhang2025noveltybench}, we find that model size has a statistically significant \textit{negative} impact on \divtype{} diversity -- smaller models generate more diverse knowledge than larger ones.
-In contrast, retrieval-augmented generation (RAG) has a statistically significant \textit{positive} impact, highlighting the importance of RAG in preventing future knowledge collapse.
+For the selected topics, while we encouragingly find that \divtype{} diversity has increased since 2023 for three of four model families, it remains low for all models compared to the epistemic diversity of a rudimentary web search.
+Similar to contemporary work~\cite{zhang2025noveltybench,DBLP:journals/corr/abs-2410-22592}, we find that model size has a statistically significant \textit{negative} impact on \divtype{} diversity -- smaller models generate more diverse knowledge than larger ones.
+In contrast, retrieval-augmented generation (RAG) has a statistically significant \textit{positive} impact, highlighting the importance of RAG in preventing knowledge collapse.
 For country-specific topics, we find that RAG has an uneven effect; certain countries (e.g., the USA) see more benefit due to a greater diversity in their RAG sources.
 Finally, compared to a traditional knowledge source (Wikipedia) in both English and local languages for country-specific topics, we find that the claims generated in our study reflect English language knowledge more than local language knowledge, highlighting a gap in epistemic representation.
+In sum, for our topics, we find that there is a risk of knowledge collapse with current models given their low diversity and lack of epistemic representation, but that trends are improving and there are actionable ways to continue this improvement.